Find Out Who Was Inside the Terrier Costume On The Masked Singer - E! Online

 The new season of The Masked Singer has us feeling good, bad and befuddled!

-With our mystery celebrity contestants split off into three groups—the Good, the Bad, and the Ugly—the debut episode had enough drama to make our heads spin.
+With our mystery celebrity contestants split off into three groups—the Good, the Bad, and the Cuddly—the debut episode had enough drama to make our heads spin.
 Or fall off!

 Five different masked celebs performed for judges Robin Thicke, Ken Jeong, Jenny McCarthy and Nicole Scherzinger.
 First, Thingamabob from Team Cuddly wowed the panel and the audience with a performance of Bon Jovi's "Wanted Dead or Alive."
 Ken theorized he might be Metallica frontman James Hetfield, while Jenny and Robin thought he was more of an athlete.
 Robin guessed NFL Hall of Famer Terrell Owens, while Jenny picked professional wrestling legend Chris Jericho.